dejaytang/Capstone_Siemens/Coding/FDA_Resampling/README.md

 ![Pipeline](Images/Flowchart_FDA_Resampling_Final.png)

 ## Results
-To briefly introduce the results in the file, we use the feature `Fluid_Temperature` from Sensor A's calibration window, demonstrating the expected plot after code execution, following group balancing.
+To briefly introduce the results in the file, we use the feature `Fluid_Temperature` from Sensor A's calibration window, demonstrating the expected plots after code execution:

 **Windows visualization**
 ![Windows_visualization](Images/windows_viz.png)